kylechuu/patent-infrigement-check/README.md

 ## Docker Setup
 1.   **Configure enviornment variable**:
    - Please change the backend endpoint in `App.js` for the axois endpoint to local and also the backend endpoint in `docker-compose` file before building.
+   - From the backend Dockerfile please point the enviornment to the `dev` rather than `prod` before building.
 2. **Build Docker Images**:
    - Navigate to the project root directory and run the following command to build the Docker images:
      ```bash